Samuel29590/MolTimeTravel/README.md

 So when a component is created or deleted from the simulation, the component create a *MAComponentCreationMemento* instance or a *MAComponentDeletionMemento* instance, and notify the component *TimeTravel* to store it.
 Then the component *TimeTravel* will look on the history to know if the step as already been created, if not it will create the *MAComponentsStep* associate to the step, and add it to the *history* collection.
 After that it will store the *MAComponentCreationMemento* instance or the *MAComponentDeletionMemento* instance on the variable *creationsAndDeletions* of the *MAComponentsStep*.
 From there, the creation or deletion has been saved.

-For components state it is almost the same process.
-When a component is updated it will create a memento.
-The component *SimulationManager* will create a *MASimulationMemento*, the component *insect* will create a *MAInsectMemento*, the component *ant* will create a *MAAntMemento*.
-These three mementos are all subclasses of *MAComponentMemento*.
+For saving components state the process is different.
+The simulation manager in the execution loop send an event to all components of the simulation to do their action.
+When it's done the simulation manager call a service provided by the *TimeTravel* component : *saveTheSimulationAt: aStep*.
+This service will send an event (*saveForTimeTravel: aStep*) to all the components of the simulation to save their state at *aStep*.
+Each component of the simulation has its own version of *saveForTimeTravel: aStep* but they all has the same behavior.
+The component will create a memento and use the service : *save: aComponentMemento at: aStep*, provided by the *TimeTravel* component, to store the memento.
 The process to store them is almost the same as *creationsAndDeletions*, the component *TimeTravel* receive the notification to save the memento and look in the history to know if the step as already been created.
 After that it will store the *MAComponentMemento* on the variable *mementos*  of the *MAComponentsStep* associate to the step where the *MAComponentMemento* has been created.
 From there, the state of the component has been saved through its memento.

+The component *SimulationManager* will create a *MASimulationMemento*, the component *insect* will create a *MAInsectMemento*, the component *pheromones* will create a *MPheromonesMemento*, the component *feedingPoint* will create a *MAFeedingPointMemento*, the component *ant* will create a *MAAntMemento*, the component *stage* will create a *MAStageMemento*, the component *queen* will create a *MAQueenMemento*, the component *fighter* will create a *MAFighterMemento*, the component *worker* will create a *MAWorkerMemento*.
+All these mementos are all subclasses of *MAComponentMemento*.

 #### How to save reference of a component